-Variable Description Unit F The set of biomass feedstock processed during the reporting period that are associated with unitless high risks of land use change, grouped as: cereals and other starch-rich crops, sugar crops, oil crops (see values in table 7).
+Variable Description Unit AF Attribution factor of the iLUC emissions to the CORC, varying between 0 and 100%, and set to 100% in the normal case. unitless f Summation index (an element in the set of biomass feedstocks F) unitless F The set of biomass feedstock processed during the reporting period that are associated with high risks of land use change, grouped as: cereals and other starch-rich crops, sugar crops, oil crops (see values in table 7). unitless

-Table 7: iLUC factors for different crop types.
+Table 7: iLUC factors for different cro o types. --- ----------

-Crop type iLUC factor a
+Crop type iLUC factor ^a

 Cereals and other starch-rich crops 0.012

 Sugar crops 0.013

 Oil crops 0.055

-&lt;sup>a The iLUC factors are derived from the EU RED II, Annex VIII, and are expressed per MJ of biomass feedstock on a dry lower heating value basis.
+^a The iLUC factors are derived from the EU RED II, Annex VIII, and are expressed per MJ of biomass feedstock on a dry lower heating value basis.